andela-cwekesa/inverted-index-checkpoint/README.md

 3. Search in the files

 ### How to Use
-1. Clone this repository to your local machine<br>
+1. Clone this repository to your local machine
 <code>git clone https://github.com/andela-cwekesa/inverted-index-check-point-one.git</code><br>
 2.Navigate to the directory via the terminal.<b>Note:</b>If you downloaded instead of cloning please unzip first the file.<br>
 3.Install all the dependencies by running the command <code>npm install</code><br>